section-engineering-education/engineering-education/content/articles/form-validation-in-vue.js-using-veevalidate/index.md

 ### Prerequisites

-To follow along in this article, it is helpful to have the following:
+To follow along with this article, it is helpful to have the following:

 - [Node](https://nodejs.org) installed
 - [Vue](https://vuejs.org/) installed